Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Experimental results

-For sample with $y = 0.16$ as well as in the samples with $y = 0.14$ and 0.2, we have found the growth of resistivity at decreasing temperatures (by 5-7 orders of magnitude) and the metal-insulator transition in the vicinity of 70 K (Fig.~\ref{Fig_rho_016}).
-Both the resistivity and magnetic susceptibility data give clear indication that this sample is in the phase-separation range.
-The temperatures of MI and SS transitions increase with the average mass oxygen (see inset of Fig.~\ref{Fig_rho_016}).
-In the sample with $y = 0.16$, we see the same general tendency, namely the growth of $T_{SS}$ and the decrease of $T_{FM}$ with the growth of the average oxygen isotope mass.
-Here, the values of the isotope constant are $\alpha_{SS,MI} = -(1.7 \pm 0.06)$ and $\alpha_{FM} = (0.4 \pm 0.1)$, respectively; the isotope shifts of the characteristic transition temperatures are illustrated in Fig.~\ref{Fig_Tss_y016}.
+For the sample with $y = 0.16$ as well as for samples with $y = 0.14$ and 0.2, we have found the resistivity increases as the temperature decreases (by 5-7 orders of magnitude), with the MI transition in the vicinity of 70 K (Fig.~\ref{Fig_rho_016}).
+Both the resistivity and magnetic susceptibility data clearly indicate that this sample is in the phase-separation range.
+The temperatures of MI and SS transitions increase with the average mass oxygen (see the inset in Fig.~\ref{Fig_rho_016}).
+In the sample with $y = 0.16$, we see the same general tendency, namely the increase in $T_{SS}$ and the decrease of $T_{FM}$ as the average oxygen isotope mass increases.
+Here, the values of the isotope constant are $\alpha_{SS,MI} = -(1.7 \pm 0.06)$ and $\alpha_{FM} = (0.34 \pm 0.1)$; the isotopic shifts of the characteristic transition temperatures are illustrated in Fig.~\ref{Fig_Tss_y016}.

-3. Finally, the samples with $y < y_{cr}$ (Eu content $y=0.10$) fall into the range of ``nearly-metallic" ferromagnet.
+{\bf 3.} Finally, the samples with $y < y_{cr}$ (Eu content $y=0.10$) fall into the range of ``nearly metallic" ferromagnet.
 In Ref.~\onlinecite{Kalinov2010}, it was shown that at $T < T_{FM}$ the compositions with a low Eu content correspond to the domains of the metallic ferromagnetic phase embedded in a weakly magnetic nonconducting matrix.

 According to the temperature dependence $\chi'(T)$ plotted in Fig.~\ref{Fig_chi_01}, the magnetization steeply increases on cooling at about $60-70$ K (i.e. the ferromagnetic phase arises).
-With the growth of the average oxygen mass, the value of $\chi'(T)$ decreases at low temperatures.
-Here, we have $T_{FM}$($^{18}$O)$ < T_{FM}$($^{16}$O) and the maximum isotope shift of $T_{FM}$ does not exceed 2--3 K.
+With the increase in the average oxygen mass, the value of $\chi'(T)$ decreases at low temperatures.
+Here, we have $T_{FM}$($^{18}$O) $< T_{FM}$($^{16}$O) and the maximum isotope shift of $T_{FM}$ does not exceed 2--3 K.